aman-ankur/yojna_khojna/memory-bank/implementation-summary.md

 1. **Frontend Tests**:
    - Unit tests for SuggestedQuestions component
    - Tests for the useSuggestions hook
+   - Tests for ChatMessages component with suggested questions

 2. **Backend Tests**:
    - Unit tests for suggestion service functions